 The designated Roth account (DRA) program allows organizations to designate 403(b) plan contributions as Roth contributions.
 Contributions are made with after-tax dollars, so there's no current-year tax deduction.
 However, earnings grow tax-free, and you can withdraw your money without any penalties as long as you are at least 59 1/2 years old, and it's been five years since your first Roth 403(b) contribution.

-The annual contribution limits for a Roth 403(b) for tax years 2020 and 2021 are $19,500 for those younger than age 50 and $26,000 for those age 50 and older.
 If your plan offers a Roth 403(b) option, you can contribute to a traditional, pre-tax 403(b) and a Roth 403(b) in the same year as long as the combined contribution amount doesn't exceed the annual limit.
-You're eligible for a rollover to a Roth IRA at retirement to avoid taking required minimum distributions, but unlike a Roth IRA, there are no income restrictions.

 Differences Between 403(b) and 401(k) Plans